 Krishnamoorthy and Ernst introduced a group of problems called Personnel Task Scheduling Problems (PTSP) in [20].
 Given the staff that are rostered on a particular day, the PTSP is to allocate each individual task, with specified start and end times, to available staff who have skills to perform the task.
 Later, Krishnamoorthy et al. [21] introduced a special case referred as Shift Minimisation Personnel Task Scheduling Problem (SMPTSP) in which the only cost incurred is due to the number of personnel (shifts) that are used.
-This variant was motivated by situations where a large pool of casual staff is available and management would like to minimize pool usage.
 A similar model was earlier presented in [22] where they minimized the number of workers required to perform a machine load plan.
 The SMPTSP is also similar to the basic interval scheduling problem presented in [23] where the goal is to decide which jobs to process on which machines.
 Unlike in the interval scheduling problem, in the SMPTSP all tasks need to be assigned and not all employees can process each task.